Skip to content

 Exclusion criteria

-* Have had non-FOLFIRINOX-based chemotherapy for the pancreatic cancer. * Have received any anti-neoplastic biologics, vaccines or hormonal treatment, including investigational drugs, within 28 days of the first dose of study. * History of past treatment with immunotherapy agents prior to initial enrollment into this study (including, but not limited to: IL-2, interferon, anti-PD-1, anti-PD-L1, anti-PD-L2, anti-CD137, anti-OX-40, anti-CD40, anti-CTLA-4 or anti-CCR2/5 drugs). * Have had prior organ or tissue allograft or allogeneic bone marrow transplantation, including corneal transplants. * Is currently participating or has participated in a study of an investigational agent or using an investigational device for the treatment of cancer. * Current use of immunosuppressive medications within 14 days prior to study medications. * Have received any vaccine within 14 days prior to study medications. * Receiving growth factors including, but not limited to, granulocyte-colony stimulating factor (G-CSF), GM-CSF, erythropoietin, within 14 days of the first dose of study medication. * History of any autoimmune disease.
+* Patients cannot have had any prior therapy for the locally advanced pancreatic adenocarcinoma. * Have received any anti-neoplastic biologics, vaccines or hormonal treatment, including investigational drugs, within 28 days of the first dose of study. * History of past treatment with immunotherapy agents prior to initial enrollment into this study (including, but not limited to: IL-2, interferon, anti-PD-1, anti-PD-L1, anti-PD-L2, anti-CD137, anti-OX-40, anti-CD40, anti-CTLA-4 or anti-CCR2/5 drugs). * Have had prior organ or tissue allograft or allogeneic bone marrow transplantation, including corneal transplants. * Is currently participating or has participated in a study of an investigational agent or using an investigational device for the treatment of cancer. * Current use of immunosuppressive medications within 14 days prior to study medications. * Have received any vaccine within 14 days prior to study medications. * Receiving growth factors including, but not limited to, granulocyte-colony stimulating factor (G-CSF), GM-CSF, erythropoietin, within 14 days of the first dose of study medication. * History of any autoimmune disease.
 Patients with thyroid disease will be allowed. * Has a history of (non-infectious) pneumonitis or current pneumonitis. * Has a pulse oximetry \< 92% on room air. * Requires the use of home oxygen. * Patients with uncontrolled intercurrent illness including, but not limited to, myocardial infarction or stroke/transient ischemic attack within the past 6 months, uncontrolled infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements. * 12-lead electrocardiogram with QRS ≥ 120 msec, except right bundle branch block ; QTcF (QT corrected for heart rate using Fridericia's method) ≥ 480 msec, except right bundle branch block * Has an active infection requiring systemic therapy. * Infection with HIV or hepatitis B or C. * Any concurrent malignancy other than non-melanoma skin cancer, non-invasive bladder cancer, early stage prostate cancer, or carcinoma in situ of the cervix. * Current or recent (within 3 months of study treatment administration) gastrointestinal disease that could impact the absorption of study treatment. * Any gastrointestinal surgery that is likely impact upon the absorption of study treatment. * Inability to tolerate oral medication. * Unable to have blood drawn. * Have had surgery within 28 days of the first dose of study medication. * Prior use of strong/moderate CYP3A4 inhibitors or inducers within 28 days of the first dose of BMS-813160. * Prior use of Class I antiarrhythmics within 28 days of first dose of study medication. * Has ascites requiring medical management. * Presence of duodenal or gastric invasion by the tumor. * Hypersensitivity reaction to any monoclonal antibody. * Known allergy or hypersensitivity to study drugs or any of their components of the study arm that participant is enrolling. * Woman who are pregnant or breastfeeding. * Patient is unwilling or unable to follow the study schedule for any reason.

 Design outcomes